GiacomoBacchetta/MyAcademy/Computer Vision/Notes.md

 However, a linear classifier works only if the dataset is linearly separable.
 This is why we introduce neural networks.

-## Lesson 3 - Loss Functions and Optimization
+## Lecture 3 - Loss Functions and Optimization

 Before delving deep into deep learning, it's important to understand how a data-driven training process works.
 At each training iteration, we aim for a new and improved set of parameters for our classification function.
 But how and why do we modify these weights?
 Thanks to the **optimization of the loss function**, a measure of how well our algorithm performs.